rollup/rollup/cli/help.md

---preferConst               Use `const` instead of `var` for exports --no-preserveEntrySignatures Avoid facade chunks for entry points --preserveModules           Preserve module structure --preserveSymlinks          Do not follow symlinks when resolving files --shimMissingExports        Create shim variables for missing exports --silent                    Don't print warnings
+--preferConst               Use `const` instead of `var` for exports --no-preserveEntrySignatures Avoid facade chunks for entry points --preserveModules           Preserve module structure --preserveModulesRoot       Preserved modules under this path are rooted in output `dir` --preserveSymlinks          Do not follow symlinks when resolving files --shimMissingExports        Create shim variables for missing exports --silent                    Don't print warnings